-Jacqueline Prats joined the firm in September 2015 as an associate in the Commercial Litigation and Employment Law Practice Groups.
+Jacqueline Prats is an associate in the Litigation & Dispute Resolution and Employment Law Practice Groups.
 Jacqueline assists businesses with commercial disputes and litigation, as well as regularly advises employers on compliance with federal and state employment law.
 She also represents employers in government investigations and litigation of employment claims.
 Prior to joining the firm, Jacqueline was a Federal Judicial Intern at the U.S. District Court, Middle District of Florida, and served as a Summer Associate at Trenam.

 - Won summary judgment on behalf of employer in federal harassment and retaliation case.

 - Successfully defeated a summary judgment motion in a multi-count breach-of-contract and deceptive trade practices case on behalf of a business client, leading to resolution of claims out of court.

 - Successfully moved class-action Fair Labor Standards Act claims against employer from court to arbitration.